A garage door opener can be a lifesaver on rainy or snowy days when you don’t want to step out of your vehicle to open the door manually.

 Can I use a universal remote with my Genie garage door opener?

-No, only original manufacturer-made remotes for certain models of genie garage door openers are compatible with their unique code systems.
+No, only original manufacturer-made remotes for certain models of Genie garage door openers are compatible with their unique code systems.

 So universal ones cannot typically be used as substitutions even if they operate on the same frequency access point (315MHZ).